-2. Negotiate Terms with Creditors & Trade Partners
+4. Negotiate Terms with Creditors & Trade Partners

-Negotiating with your creditors and trade partners doesn’t have to mean a default on your business’s debt.
-Simply requesting small changes in payment scheduling or interest rate can make a huge difference in your business’s ability to handle its debt.
-The best time to do this is before any default.
+Revisiting the terms you have with suppliers and trade partners can also play a role in small business debt relief.
+Simply requesting small changes in payment scheduling or interest rates can make a huge difference in your business’s ability to handle its debt.
+These negotiated changes do not mean you’re defaulting on your debt.
+In fact, the best time to do this is before you begin missing payments.

 “Creditors that are being avoided, or that are not told the truth up front, are less likely to work with you.
-Many creditors would love to work out a payment schedule or a deal that will work for you because both parties benefit from doing so.
-The key is to stay in front of the situation.
-Make sure you communicate with your creditors before you default, if at all possible.”
+Many creditors would love to work out a payment schedule or a deal that will work for you because both parties benefit from doing so—especially if the alternative is a default.

 Adjust Payment Due Dates

-Having a large amount of debt payments due at the same time can hurt your cash flow.
-It can make it difficult to meet all of your debt obligations and increase your need for expensive, short term borrowing.
-While we may not think of it as business debt relief, simply adjusting your payment due date may actually help you alleviate your business debt issues.
+Your creditors might be flexible with regard to your payment due date.
+Having a large amount of debt payments due at the same time can make it difficult to meet all of your debt obligations and increase your need for expensive, short term borrowing.
+Simply adjusting your payment due date may actually help you alleviate the business debt issues you’re currently having.

 Increase Repayment Terms